Why Is Getting Rid of Paper Critical to Digital Transformation?

 This continued evidence that business organizations have begun to seriously embrace the idea that their operations can survive without paper, and in fact, function more effectively when paper is eliminated from their business-critical processes.
 Getting rid of paper is a critical first step dealing with a broader question -- What is the role of content in Digital Transformation?
 What we are seeing is Digital Transformation taking hold, not only between the Fortune 500 but also across all business types and sizes.

-New AIIM Process Improvement and Automation survey results released
+New AIIM Research on Process Improvement and Automation Released

 The majority of respondents see BPM as the combination of a systematic approach to improving business processes (97%) and workflow or BPM technology (79%).
 66% see these technologies as "change management."